KDash201/e-commerce-backend/README.md

 ## E-commerce Back End

 ## Description
-This app allows behaves as the back end to an E-Commmerce site.
+This app behaves as the back end to an E-Commmerce site.
 It allows for a manager to keep track of there inventory by categories.

 ## Table of Contents